NanciuDavid/SQLite-Clone/README.md

 # SQLite Clone C++

 This project was done as an assignment for OOP course lead by Boja Catalin at CSIE.
-Special thanks to my coleague : Popa Florian  (https://github.com/poparf)
+Special thanks to my colleague : Popa Florian  (https://github.com/poparf)

 # Command processor